 The graphs below come from Our World in Data, a project headed by Max Roser.
 Roser is a master of data presentation and the author of Factfulness (Quillette review here).

-In 1910, almost a century later, after the Second Industrial Revolution and the integration of the world’s economies, eight out of ten people lived in extreme poverty.
-And in 1970, after the first human had landed on the moon, six out of ten people — the majority of the world’s population — still lived in extreme poverty.
+In 1910, almost a century later, after the Second Industrial Revolution and the integration of the world’s economies, eight out of ten people still lived in extreme poverty.
+And in 1970, after the first human had walked upon the moon, six out of ten people — the majority of the world’s population — lived in extreme poverty.
 Poverty appeared to be an intractable problem.

 Then, in the forty-five years between 1970 and 2015, the incidence of extreme poverty fell from six in ten to just one in ten.

 The modern decline in extreme poverty is even more startling when the total numbers are considered.
 The population of the world rose by 3.6 billion between 1970 and 2015 — from 3.7 billion to 7.3 billion — and yet the number of people living in extreme poverty fell by 1.5 billion.
 It fell by 1 billion in just the last fifteen years of this period.

 The figure below shows the regions of the world in which the incidence of extreme poverty was above the worldwide incidence at some time in the last thirty years.1 Each of these regions experienced a dramatic decline in the incidence of extreme poverty between 1987 and 2013.
 It fell from 54 per hundred to 41 per hundred in sub-Saharan Africa, from 48 to 15 in South Asia, and incredibly, from 58 to 4 in East Asia.

 South Asia is dominated by India and East Asia by China.
 These countries held 38% of the world’s population in 2013, so a decline in the rate of extreme poverty in either of them would have a large impact on the worldwide rate — and both countries experienced very large declines.
 These countries are highlighted in the figure below.